 RMZs that are not fully forested or composed of wetlands are composed of 3 subdivisions, which are also referred to as “zones” in this guidance.
 The three subdivisions are the core zone, inner zone, and the outer zone.
 The purpose and functions of these subdivisions are discussed in the Functions/Purpose Section later in the document.
 None of these RMZ subdivisions, by themselves, can fulfill all of the riparian and aquatic habitat functions provided by the full RMZ.

-On a case by case basis, these site specific estimates may be substituted for the default total RMZ widths; in these cases the applicable core zone width and filter strip widths should remain unmodified in order to provide adequate water quality protection.
+On a case by case basis, site specific estimates based on WDFW SPTH maps may be substituted for the default total RMZ widths; in these cases the applicable core zone width and filter strip widths should remain unmodified in order to provide adequate water quality protection.

 RMZ Core Zone: the portion of the RMZ which is closest to the streambank.